Lagrang3/SISSA-Parallel_FFT/solution/README.md

 on a complex array of *N=10^6* elements.
 This task is performed in 3.23 seconds using the `FFT_Iterative`, compared to 2.58 seconds employed by `FFTW3` (the FFTW wrapper).

+## Compiling on Ulysses

+We provide a `meson.build` file for automatic dependency handling, so make sure you have installed the meson builder, also a pkgconfig file to link the fftw3-mpi library can be found within this directory.
+Thus the compilations steps on Ulysses are:

+- load meson, if you use Anaconda environment: `source activate myenv`;
+- load openmpi module: `module load openmpi/1.8.3/gnu/4.9.2`;
+- load fftw module: `module load fftw/3.3.4/gnu/4.9.2`;
+- make our pkgconfig visible: `export PKG_CONFIG_PATH=$(pwd)/pkgconfig:$PKG_CONFIG_PATH`;
+- autoconfigure and compile: `meson build && cd build && ninja`.